rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 <% end %>
 ```

-For the actual form let's do something special.
-We don't want to redirect to another page but rather allow creating them in the spot.
+For the actual form, let's do something special.
+We don't want to redirect to another page but rather allow creating them on the spot.
 It seems like a modal it's what we need, but in the interest of using less Javascript and leveraging StimulusReflex we'll take a different approach.
 You'll get it in a minute.

-This idea of using backend-managed modals it's taken from LiveView's modal and I'll admin that the code here is basically a copy paste of that 😅.
+This idea of using backend-managed modals it's taken from LiveView's modal and I'll admit that the code here is basically a copy paste of that 😅.
 So let's just add the basic modal markup in `app/views/shortened_links/_form.html.erb`

 ```html
 <div class="live-modal" data-controller="shortened-link-form">